 Rick looked over at me; his facial expressions said it all.
 He looked just as uncertain as I did.

 "I know.
-I know.
 I agree with ya.
-Just worried about how we're gonna make this all work.
+Jus worried bout how we're gonna make this all work.
 That's all"

-"Yep … we're gonna have to figure this out as we go.
-But, I do believe that we cannot survive in this world without people.
+"Yeah.
+We're gonna have to figure this out as we go.
+But, we cannot survive in this world without people.
 Not anymore."

-"Thanks, Daryl.
-Sounds good.
-Can you please get everyone together in the common area?
-I'm gonna be in there in a minute; gonna talk to everyone as a group.
-I'm going to talk to them a bit, but I would like it if you could help me in answering their questions – they're gonna have a lot, and I think it's best if we both are able to take the lead here.
+"Thanks, Daryl."
+I started to walk away but Rick leaned in and blocked my exit.
+"First,can ya get everyone together in the common area?
+I'm gonna be in there in a minute.
+Gonna talk to everyone as a group.
+I'm going to talk to them a bout what happened.
+But, I'd like it if you could help me in answering their questions.
+They're gonna have a lot.
+And, I think it's best if we both are able to take the lead here.
 Alright with you?"

+I nodded in agreement.
 "Sure.
 No problem, Rick.
-Jus let me know."
+Jus let me know what you need."

 "Alright then, let's get em inside and try and get em settled."

 Rick nodded and crossed his arms.
 He looked real deep in thought.
 I was jus glad I wasn't the only one worried about how we were going to take care of all these folks.

 Maggie, Glenn, Beth and Carol made sure to usher all of the townsfolk into the main common area of our cell block.
 Looked like a damn refugee camp, people were scattered around the floors, sat on tables, with their belongings strewn across the ground beside them.
 Their whole lives packed into a few bags now.
 This was much different than what they were accustomed to.
 I could tell by the looks of their faces they hadn't seen the worst of this new world from the shelter behind the walls of Woodbury.

 Glenn and Maggie were seated at a table near the entrance to the cell block, so I walked over to stand next to them.